eudicots/Cactus/readme.md

 After deploying you can visit the website directly.
 You can find a deploy log at [site url]/versions.txt.

+Cactus also makes sure all your text files are compressed and adds caching headers.

 ### Extras

 Cactus will auto generate a robots.txt and sitemap.xml file for you based on your pages.
 This will help bots to index your pages for Google and Bing for example.